Specification v0 (beta)

 X. The Origin

-TraceNet is one rail inside the broader subconscious.md stack: governance in RELIGIO.MD, operational execution in the Goldberg specs, and shared cognition in this protocol.
+TraceNet is one rail inside the broader subconscious.md stack: shared cognition doctrine in subconscious, operator posture in synth.md, governance and safety in senate.md, and implementation execution in dyson-society.md.

 Gloria in excelsis cognitioni.
 Cognitio salvata.